David was born in Peoria, IL in 1971.

 As demand for his teachings grew, David founded Living Meditation in New York City and used it as the primary platform for his teaching for some time.

 Eventually David started teaching at Kripalu and Omega Institutes, and became a teacher for YogaGlo.com.
-He authored BACKBONE, a book for men, and incorporated specific offerings to help men cultivate “the Divine Masculine”.
-He is currently working on a book based on the Bhagavad Gita, and is focusing on “Inner Yoga” and promoting the traditional, spiritual consciousness expanding practices and teachings of Yoga.
+He authored BACKBONE, a book for men, and incorporated specific offerings to help men cultivate a more integrated and powerful expression of the “Masculine Principle”.
+He is currently working on several books including one based on the Bhagavad Gita.

 Life is really good.
 These days I get to teach, and write, and spend time with my family.
 It’s all growing.
 Becoming a teacher was a deep thing for me, working with so many different people over the years and seeing them grow.
 Now I’m also a dad which is a massively deep thing.
 My kids give me so much incentive to stay awake, to make this world a better place.
 As far as the work goes, I couldn’t be happier.
 It keeps growing and evolving and reaching more people.
-These days I’m really into supporting teachers, especially Yoga teachers.
-They have the physical part, and I love turning them onto the inner part of the Yoga journey.
-I’ve been doing it for awhile now, so I’ve been able to see many of my students really go for it and wake up in a profound way.
+These days I’m really into supporting helpers, teachers, pastors and healers be clearer vessels of Grace.
 I am blessed to do this work.
+God is so good.